KazanDzibre/rustystore/README.md

 Windows: %APPDATA%\rustystore\kvstore.json

+Each user gets their own store.
+No root access required.

 Dependencies

-serde, serde_json — JSON serialization/deserialization

-arboard — clipboard integration

-dirs — cross-platform system paths
+serde = { version = "1.0", features = ["derive"] }
+serde_json = "1.0"
+arboard = "3"
+dirs = "5"

 License

-Rustystore is licensed under GNU GPL v3.0.
-See LICENSE for details.
+This project is licensed under GNU GPL v3.0.
+See the LICENSE file for details.